botyw7zin/my_app/README.md

 An optional, local AI provides empathetic responses and concise study suggestions.
 The assistant runs on-device so user conversations do not leave the phone, protecting privacy.

 ### Model Downloading
-The app can download a pretrained model from the project's Kaggle dataset onto the device for offline inference.
+The app can download a pretrained model from the project's Hugging Face onto the device for offline inference.
 If direct download is not possible, the model can be transferred to the device manually.

 ---